raspipcb/tinalinux-4g-camera/README.md

 ## Setting Up the Tinalinux Build Environment

 1. Download the Ubuntu VMware image from this [Google Drive link](https://drive.google.com/drive/folders/1lrqDsxtGl8WvU7o547lT9IkHwGyAHXFU?spm=a2g0o.detail.1000023.1.74524KRw4KRwT2) located in the VOS folder.
-2. Extract the image and open it in VMware.
+2. Extract the image and open it in VMware, password of vm is 123456.
 3. Build the SDK following the manufacturer’s [wikipage](http://wiki.lctech.cc/index.php?title=LC-PI-T113).

 ### Steps to Build Tina-Linux